cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 nodes unrealistic, as there is almost no latency.
 While still deploying the testnet in one region, we now can emulate latency by adding random delays to outgoing messages.

+Note that in this report we are not using the results with latency emulation to assess whether `v1.0.0-alpha.2` passes or not the QA tests.
+The goal is to have a baseline for comparison for the next QA tests to be performed for a future release.

 This is how we emulate latency:
 - [This table][aws-latencies] has real data collected from AWS and containing the average latencies between different AWS data centers in the world.